Atypon-OpenSource/manuscripts-quarterback/README.md

 First you should check you have Node.js v16 installed: `node -v`.
 If not, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install 16 version.
 This is needed for the ES modules and other new features.

+This project uses Docker and Docker Compose.
+You should have at least version 17 / 1.13 installed: `docker -v`.
+Then you should ensure you have added this repository to the shared folders in your Docker settings eg `Preferences > Resources > File sharing` in macOS Docker Desktop.

 Install `pnpm` globally if haven't already: `npm i -g pnpm`.
-Also you need Docker.

 1. Install all dependencies: `pnpm i -r`
 3. Start the database: `docker-compose up -d postgres`